ZeroIntensity/view.py/docs/getting-started/creating_a_project.md

 view.py doesn't actually need any big project structure.
 In fact, you can run an app in just a single Python file, but larger structures like this might be more convenient for big projects.
 The only real requirement for something to be a view app is that it calls `new_app`, but again, more on that later.

-Some "hello world" code for manually starting a view project would look like this:
+Some "hello world" code for manually starting a view.py project would look like this:

 ```py
 from view import new_app